 One of the results of the growth of digital assets and online communications is the evolution of evidence that is required for estate litigation and estate administration.
 Virtually all evidence, unless it is a handwritten note, physical evidence or witness testimony, is now electronic in its original format.

-Heuristica’s Crystal O’Donnell (along with co-author Holly LeValliant) have just published the first of a series of articles on the Trusts and Estates Law section of the Ontario Bar Association website.… Read More
+Heuristica’s Crystal O’Donnell (along with co-author Holly LeValliant) have just published the first of a series of articles on the Trusts and Estates Law section of the Ontario Bar Association website.
+The series is intended to assist counsel in understanding the unique legal requirements for electronic evidence, and identifying issues related to estate administration and litigation in the digital age.… Read More

 In Thompson v Arcadia Labs Inc, the plaintiffs brought a motion for relief requesting, among other things, several orders related to discovery.
 The plaintiffs are consultants that provided services to the defendant cybersecurity firm.